ebi-gene-expression-group/scxa-plots/README.md

-# scxa-plots
+# Single-cell Expression Atlas plots

-Repository for providing useful plots in Single-cell Expression Atlas workflows
+This repository is used to provide some custom plots used by the team behind Single-cell Expression Atlas.